konono/tungsten-fabric-procedures/README.md

 ## Description

-The procedure in this repository is deployed using [contrail-ansible-deployer] (https://github.com/Juniper/contrail-ansible-deployer) in the Juniper Networks repository.
+The procedure in this repository is deployed using https://github.com/Juniper/contrail-ansible-deployer in the Juniper Networks repository.

 The tools used for deployment are Ansible and OpenStack kolla.